 Julie Seibert, Healing through Organization, LLC, Cary, NC

-- Repurposing all those clear plastic zippered containers you get with bedding, curtains, etc. They are clear so you can see what is inside and can identify contents with a marker or label.
+- Repurposing clear plastic zippered containers you get with bedding, curtains, etc. They are clear to see what is inside and identify contents with a marker or label.

-- When I do speaking and demonstrating items to repurpose as organizing and storage tools, I use a wheeled cart to store and transport my stuff.
+- When I speak and demonstrate items to repurpose as organizing and storage tools, I use a wheeled cart to store and transport my stuff.

 - I cannot live without dry erase boards.
-I color coordinate my schedule for current and next up events.
+I color coordinate my schedule for current and upcoming events.
 It keeps me on track.

 Julie Bestry, CPO®, Best Results Organizing, Chattanooga, TN